ApryseSDK/pdftron-react-native/DocHome.md

 # PDFTron React Native API

+PDFTron's React Native PDF Library allows applications to use JavaScript to build cross-platform mobile apps.

+The application UI is rendered using native views to provide users the fluid look and feel of traditional native applications.

 ## TypeScript

-PDFTron React Native now has support for TypeScript.
-Since not all customers use the language, the typings used in this document will be described using normal JavaScript types.
+Starting with version 3.0.0, PDFTron React Native provides support for TypeScript!

 For TypeScript users, type information is automatically provided while coding.
 They can also be found in our [TypeScript source files](src).

+The typings used in these API docs will be described using normal JavaScript types.

 ## Frequently used

 - [DocumentView](DocumentView.html) - An all-in-one React component for displaying and editing documents of different types.
-- [DocumentView props](propTypes.html) - Properties to customize the viewer.
+- [Props](propTypes.html) - Properties to customize the viewer.
 - [Config](Config.html) - Defines configuration constants for the viewer.
 - [PDFViewCtrl](PDFViewCtrl.html) - A React component for displaying documents when a higher level of customization is required.
 - [RNPdftron](RNPdftron.html) - Contains static methods for global library initialization, configuration, and utility methods.

+## Links

+For instantiation, information, and source code, see our [GitHub](https://github.com/PDFTron/pdftron-react-native).

+For guides and support, visit our [PDFTron website](https://www.pdftron.com/documentation/guides/react-native/).